catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	0.2.0.14 (20.06.2016) analyse accuracy on conversion to ps3 (1979,7army..)
 	0.3 (10.05.2016) full release (anyone can download and use the tool..no bugs..and all un-implemented features disabled), repack wo bugs, edit screens functional
 	0.4 (21.11.2016) Major improvements	and features
-	0.5 (15.03.2017) Implement a logic to properly read DLCManager manipulated DLCs
+	0.5 (15.03.2017) Implement a logic to properly read DLCManager manipulated DLCs 0.6 (28.10.2017) Modify Lyrics, get tool ready for multithreading,
-	wip: 0.5.0.1 (03.06.2017) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
+	wip: 0.7.1 (03.06.2017) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
-	wip: 0.5.0.2 (20.06.2017) (20%) has_section flag(to be tested with a song missing sections);
+	wip: 0.7.2 (20.06.2017) (20%) has_section flag(to be tested with a song missing sections);
-	wip: 0.5.1 (31.07.2017) (10%) HTML&Excel exports
+	wip: 0.8.1 (31.07.2017) (10%) HTML&Excel exports
-	tbr: 0.5.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
+	tbr: 0.8.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
-	tbr: 0.5.3 ?move Access code to project? or from hardcoded to views
+	tbr: 0.8.3 ?move Access code to project? or from hardcoded to views
-	wip: 0.5.4 (03.10.2017) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)
+	wip: 0.8.4 (03.10.2017) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)